 It doesn’t take much reflecting to realise that time is something very personal, subjective, almost something we are ‘doing’.
 We tend to think of it as some objective container, these minutes, hours and days that our experience somehow exists in.

 I just had a week’s holiday in Crete.
-It was spacious and slow, beaches, siestas and tavernas.
+It was spacious and slow, beaches and siestas.
 All phones switched off.
 Halfway through the 7 days it was as if we’d been there weeks, we’d try to cast our minds back to arriving, to our first dinner.
 But, as usual, once past the halfway mark time started speeding up until by the last day it was as if we’d only just arrived.

 Maybe the whole of life is like this 7 days?
 Except we don’t know when we’ve reached the halfway point!